ucb-bar/hammer/doc/Hammer-Use/Hammer-Config.rst

     vlsi.tech.foobar65.bad_cells: ["NAND2X", "NOR2X"]

 The solution is **meta variables**.
-This lets ``hammer-config`` know that instead of simply replacing the base variable, it should do a particular special action.
+This lets Hammer's config parser know that instead of simply replacing the base variable, it should do a particular special action.
 Any config variable can have ``_meta`` suffixed into a new variable with the desired meta action.

 In this example, we can use the ``append`` meta action: